 Crabbing for Dungeness in Westport, Washington

 Dungeness Crab are one of the culinary signatures of the Pacific Northwest.
 They are a delicious delicacy, they are fun to catch, and they are extremely abundant up and down our Pacific Coast.
-Westport is arguably Washington’s busiest coastal fishing town and a very good place to catch Dungeness Crab.
-Shorebound anglers and boaters alike enjoy easy catches in Westport, Washington.
+Westport is arguably Washington’s busiest coastal fishing town and there are plenty of activities.
+It is a great place to harvest a few Dungeness Crab.
+Shorebound anglers and boaters alike enjoy good crabbing in Westport, Washington.
 Whether dropping a few crab pots along the coastline on your way offshore to salmon fish or spending a weekend with the family on the docks, you can get in on this great fishery.

-Shorebound crabbers will find plenty of options in Westport, Washington from the jetties to the boat basin.
+Even if you don’t bring your boat, you will find plenty of opportunities in Westport, Washington to catch Dungeness crab.
+From the jetties to Half Moon Bay to the boat basin.
 The Westport Boat Basin is by far the most popular spot for land-lubbers looking to catch Dungeness Crab.
 The most popular place to drop crab rings is off Float 20, which is located on the northwest corner of the basin and is accessed from Neddie Rose Drive (Neddie Rose Drive begins at the western end of the basin at The Islander and dead-ends at the parking lot for Float 20).
 Float 20 is often vacant of boats, leaving plenty of space for anyone looking to try their luck with Dungies.
 Float 20 is very close to the entrance of the basin, and many crabs will push into the marina from Grays Harbor, offering a better chance at keeper size crab than on other floats.

 The high pier at the end of Float 20 is popular with anglers but Dungeness Crab can also be caught here.
 While the rocky rip-rap wall at the base of the pier has claimed many a Crab Ring, those with Crab Snares or Castable Crab Traps do very well casting into Grays Harbor.
 The Finger Jetties off the west side of Neddie Rose Drive are also a great area to use snares and castable traps.